 At the beginning of the 19th century, the Portuguese royal family fled Europe during the Napoleonic wars and came to Brazil.
 The country became the base of the Portuguese empire.
 When the Portuguese king returned home, his son, Pedro de Alcãntara stayed in the country supporting those who no longer wanted to be part of Portugal.
 As a result, he was named the first Emperor of Brazil in 1822.
 Towards the end of the century, the country witnessed another economic boom from rubber trees.
 The demand for rubber was caused by the automobile boom in the United States, however, once rubber plant seeds were planted in other parts of the world, Brazil no longer had the monopoly.

 The end of the century also saw the monarchy overthrown and Brazil faced a period of instability characterised by rebellions, coups and various shifts in power.
 In 1937, Getúlio Vargas gained power and established a brutal military dictatorship during which political parties were banned and opponents were imprisoned.
 Following the Second World War, the military forced Vargas out and the country went on to enjoy economic growth before establishing a democratic government in 1985.

 In 2002, Luiz Inácio Lula da Silva (Lula), a former shoeshine boy and metal worker was elected.
-Lula focussed on economic growth and social reforms before Brazil’s current president, Dilma Rousseff came into power.
-Rousseff was a political ally of Lula and is the first woman to hold office in Brazil.
+Lula focussed on economic growth and social reforms before Brazil’s new president, Dilma Rousseff came into power.
+Rousseff was a political ally of Lula and was the first woman to hold office in Brazil.
 Today Brazil is an incredibly popular tourist destination and it’s massive size provides a multitude of activities and attractions.

 Brazil Travel Information